SunsetWan/translationArchive/Episode 6.md

 <v Paul Hudson>learned on that.
 We did.
 You know, 10 years ago, when I first came out, we weren't trying exactly figuring out what it meant.
 And only, you know, in the last 4, 5 years have we seen these very mature patterns coming along a lot of wrong parts to get there  Oh, yeah, definitely.
 We're the noodling around having fun stage.

 00:27:11.854 --> 00:27:49.294
 <v John Sundell>Yeah, absolutely.
-And I think one thing that you bring up there also is that there's a tendency to bring your patterns that you already know, like the coordinator pattern or NBC, or whatever pattern that you're used to, and just blindly apply that to this new framework.
+And I think one thing that you bring up there also is that there's a tendency to bring your patterns that you already know, like the coordinator pattern or MVC, or whatever pattern that you're used to, and just blindly apply that to this new framework.
 Or really try to make this framework do the pattern that you are used to.
-And I think perhaps it's better to start with them or like blank slate in terms of your patterns and the things that you want to use and try to find things that work very well in this new world, instead of just trying to use the old patterns and just make them try to make them work, like shoehorning them into swift You I
+And I think perhaps it's better to start with them or like blank slate in terms of your patterns and the things that you want to use and try to find things that work very well in this new world, instead of just trying to use the old patterns and just make them try to make them work, like shoehorning them into SwiftUI

 00:27:49.514 --> 00:27:53.454
 <v Erica Sadun>I'd argue that reactive patterns have been out long enough

 00:27:53.964 --> 00:28:24.580
 <v Erica Sadun>that there are in the industry, if not necessarily in the Apple umbrella.
 Some really good experience is using it, and that we're going to see people really adopting things that our industry standard.
-I'm not really terribly concerned about specific patterns, Maur than I am about how Apple has very clearly said that it intends to provide bridges.
+I'm not really terribly concerned about specific patterns, more than I am about how Apple has very clearly said that it intends to provide bridges.

 00:28:25.250 --> 00:29:06.830
-<v Erica Sadun>It has given us some bridging protocols, but I know from experience that a lot of times it takes them 3456 different tries until they get it right.
+<v Erica Sadun>It has given us some bridging protocols, but I know from experience that a lot of times it takes them 3、4、5、6、 different tries until they get it right.
 So the current approach, which, by the way, broke in the latest beta, is not one I expect to see at the end of this year.
-It is that was up there.
+It is that [Paul Hudson interrupt] _was up there_.
 There's a protocol and you adopt the protocol and you create an embedded coordinator and so forth.
-And it provides the bridge that goes between you, Iike it and, um, swift you I am back.
+And it provides the bridge that goes between UIKit and, um, SwiftUI am back.
 It's well documented.
 It's completely broken.
 It's beautiful, but

 00:29:06.840 --> 00:29:08.190
 <v Kateryna Gridina>it's not gonna be the one

 00:29:08.190 --> 00:29:23.100
 <v Erica Sadun>will end up with.
 And again, doesn't matter how we get to reactive.
-I don't think we're going to do anything but hybrid for awhile with how much existing tech
+I don't think we're going to do anything but hybrid for a while with how much existing tech

 00:29:23.660 --> 00:29:39.170
 <v Erica Sadun>that we have and that existing tech is overwhelming.
 And unless you're willing to start brand new, then you are going to be running into this turbulence between your existing tech, your existing patterns and